-qset-id ID of the queue-set.
+Syntax Description qset-id ID of the queue-set.
 Each port belongs to a queue-set, which defines all the characteristics of the four egress queues per port.
 The range is 1 to 2. queue-id Specific queue in the queue-set on which the command is performed.
-The range is 1 to 4. drop-threshold1 drop-threshold2 Two WTD thresholds expressed as a percentage of the queue's allocated memory.
-The range is 1 to 400 percent. reserved-threshold Amount of memory to be guaranteed (reserved) for the queue and expressed as a percentage of the allocated memory.
+The range is 1 to 4. drop-threshold1 drop-threshold2 Two WTD thresholds expressed as a percentage of the allocated memory of the queue.
+The range is 1 to 3200 percent. reserved-threshold Amount of memory to be guaranteed (reserved) for the queue and expressed as a percentage of the allocated memory.
 The range is 1 to 100 percent. maximum-threshold Enable a queue in the full condition to get more buffers than are reserved for it.
 This is the maximum memory the queue can have before the packets are dropped.
-The range is 1 to 400 percent.
+The range is 1 to 3200 percent.